rewriteapi/mobilemoney.py/README.rst

 ==========

 A modern, easy to use, feature-rich, and async ready API wrapper for MobileMoney written in Python.
-Use method and function simplified for the MOMO OPEN API
+Use method and function simplified for the MTN MOMO API

 Key Features
 -------------